morristai/morristai/README.md

 ### Hi there 👋

-I'm currently working as a Cloud Infra based on Kafka and Java microservices at Trend Micro.
+I'm currently working as a Cloud Infra based on Kafka and Java microservices.
 Recently interested in Rust 🦀

 <p align="center">